MohamedAAbdallah/Tzakkar/CODE_OF_CONDUCT.md

 ### **Our Commitment**

-As contributors and maintainers of the **Tazakr** project, we are committed to fostering an open, welcoming, and inclusive environment.
+As contributors and maintainers of the **Tzakkar** project, we are committed to fostering an open, welcoming, and inclusive environment.
 We strive to make participation in our project a positive experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, experience level, nationality, personal appearance, race, or religion.

 ### **Standards of Conduct**